 5.6.
 Promptly notify the editor/editor board if there is certainty or suspicion of plagiarism or copyright infringement.

 5.7.
-Promptly notify the editor/editor board of the reasons that prevent them from performing a qualitative review in time or occurrence of the possible conflict of interests, asking to exempt them from reviewing.
+Promptly notify the editor/editor board of the reasons that prevent them from preforming a qualitative review in time or occurrence of possible conflict of interests, asking to exempt them from reviewing.

 6. In case of a breach of publication ethics or malpractice:

 6.1.
-Complaints concerning the breach of publication ethics are addressed to the Editor-in-chief who afterward informs the editorial board.
+Complaints concerning the breach of publication ethics are addressed to the Editor-in-chief who afterwards informs the editorial board.

 6.3.
-After receiving complaints the Editor-in-chief requests written responses from the accused authors.
-If the authors do not respond or their response does not bring clarity to the situation, the Editor-in-chief addresses the Ethics committee with a request to examine received complaints.
+After receiving complaints the Editor-in-chief requests written responds from the accused authors.
+If the authors do not respond or their responds do not bring clarity to the situation, the Editor-in-chief addresses the Ethics committee with a request to examine received complaints.

 6.4.
-If the breach of publication ethics occurs, the duty of the Editor-in-chief is to retract unpublished manuscripts of withdrawing them from already published proceedings, in conjunction with informing authors, readers, involved scientific institutions, libraries, and scientific publication databases.
+If the breach of publication ethics occurs, the duty of the Editor-in-chief is to retract unpublished manuscripts of withdraw them from already published proceedings, in conjunction with informing authors, readers, involved scientific institutions, libraries and scientific publication data bases.